Heather and I naturally gravitate toward the bleak. Optimism has traditionally been anathema to our shared world view.

-I understand this description of our personalities has assured none of you will be messaging us to grab a beer.
+I understand this description of our personalities has assured that none of you will be calling to grab a beer.
 However, despite our dearth of optimism, we do know how to laugh and have fun.
 We poke fun at ourselves and everyone else that lives and breathes, and laugh more than most couples I know.

 Herein lies our goal for life in general and for our poker pilgrimage specifically.
-We need to spend more time dawdling in the land of optimism and less doing the dance macabre in the bottomless void of nihilism.
+We need to spend more time in the land of optimism and less doing the dance macabre in the bottomless void of nihilism.
 Life has much to offer.
 We each have two children from previous marriages, and all four are healthy, great kids.
-Although parenting teenagers is a daily spin on Mr. Toad’s Wild Ride, we always count ourselves fortunate that these are the kids we got.
+We always count ourselves fortunate that these are the kids we got.

-Yeah, we have each other, feel like soul mates, deserve each other (our exes might agree with that as well), etc. No one wants to hear that loving, mushy stuff.
+Yeah, we have each other, feel like soul mates, deserve each other, etc. No one wants to hear that loving, mushy stuff.
 But, at minimum, it appears that “mutual restraining order” is not in our future.glass-broke-and-hope-leaked-all-over-the-counter outlookClick To Tweet

-Nonetheless, we want to infuse our lives with more meaning and enjoyment.
-Our pilgrimage is as much about our individual and collective soul searching as it is about travelling around the country enjoying poker venues.
+Nonetheless, we want to infuse our lives with more meaning and enjoyment than is currently present.
+Our pilgrimage is as much about our individual and collective soul searching as it is about travelling around the country enjoying poker.
 Poker may seem an odd mechanism on the path to enlightenment: the Dalai Lama probably isn’t bluff 4-betting the other monks at the monastery.
-But for two people who love games, enjoy the interpersonal, strategy, and math skills that poker requires, are stimulated by creativity and competition, and are compelled by the personalities that inhabit card rooms, poker feeds much of what drives us.
+But for two people who love games, enjoy the interpersonal, are stimulated by creativity and competition, and are compelled by the personalities that inhabit card rooms, poker feeds much of what drives us.